lightwolf/HydraNSI/README.md

   - Curves (hair/fur)
 - Instancing of primitives
 - Cameras
-- Shading: currently meshes and points are shaded using dl3DelightMaterial.oso which defaults to a mostly diffusive material (oren-nayar) with a degree of glossy refelection (ggx); while curves are shaded with dlHairAndFur.oso (chiang-d'eon).
+- Shading: currently meshes and points are shaded using *dl3DelightMaterial.oso* which defaults to a mostly diffusive material (Oren-Nayar) with a degree of glossy reflection (GGX); while curves are shaded with *dlHairAndFur.oso* (Chiang-d'Eon).
-- Lighting: currently everything is lit by a directional light from the camera pov (note that in NSI directional lights are actual environment lights, and with the default angle of 360 degrees this light behaves like a uniform white light environment).
+- Lighting: currently everything is lit by *directionalLight.oso* from the camera pov (note that in NSI directional lights are actual environment lights, and with the default angle of 360 degrees this light behaves like a uniform white light environment).

 **How to test**